m-hahn/identifiability-bayesian-models/README.md

 The two behavioral datasets have been made freely available by the original authors: [de Gardelle et al 2011](https://sites.google.com/site/vincentdegardelle/publications) and [Remington et al 2018](https://jazlab.org/resources/).

-If you want to reproduce a figure in the main paper, navigate to the figure's source code for instructions.